NeuroDong/Latex_for_review_comments/README.md

 # Latex_for_review_comments
 A personalized modification on [Journal-Response-Letter-Template-Latex](https://github.com/shellywhen/Journal-Response-Letter-Template-Latex).
+The modified contents are as follows:

 - We added the contents and the font color of the Response content.